 Coercion in Population Control: There were no reports of coerced abortion or involuntary sterilization.

 Birth Registration: Every person born in the country is a citizen at birth, unless the parents are foreign envoys accredited to the country.
-Children born outside the country can become citizens at birth if on that date one or both of the parents is, or was, a citizen.
-The law requires registration of every child born alive within 42 days of birth.
+A child born outside the country can become a citizen at birth if either parent is a citizen.
+The law requires every child be registered within 42 days of birth.
 Registration is required to access public services.

 There were fewer than 100 Jewish persons in the country.
 There were no reports of anti-Semitic acts.